AdobeDocs/analytics.en/help/components/dimensions/site-section.md

 This dimension retrieves data from the [`ch` query string](/help/implement/validate/query-parameters.md) in image requests.
 AppMeasurement collects this data using the [`channel`](/help/implement/vars/page-vars/channel.md) variable.

-## Dimension values
+## Dimension items

-Dimension values include the names of site sections on your site.
-Your organization determines what specific dimension values you want to use.
+Dimension items include the names of site sections on your site.
+Your organization determines what specific dimension items you want to use.
 Whatever method you use, make sure it is consistent and that you record it in a [solution design document](/help/implement/prepare/solution-design.md).